 Tutoring is a great option for retirees because it’s a flexible, part-time job with short hours.
 It can be a good way to help students learn and prepare for their future.

 To begin your career as a tutor, first, you will need to understand the subject you will be teaching.
-You need to be patient and know that each student learns at their own pace.
+For example, if you have legal practice or law school experience, you may be best suited for LSAT tutoring online.
+Playing to your specialism will always be the most lucrative.

 If you are interested in tutoring, you can do a few things to get started.
 First, you can start by advertising your services online or in your local community.
 You can also contact your local schools or libraries to see if they require tutors.